Zack Steffen: Personal life

 Steffen's sister, Katy, played college softball at Penn State University's Brandywine campus.
 His other sister, Lexy, briefly played collegiate soccer at West Chester University, appearing in one game in 2015 as a goalkeeper.
-Zack Steffen has the phrase "forever my family", as well as four German words, tattooed on his rib cage in honor of his four younger siblings.
+Steffen has the phrase "forever my family", as well as four German words, tattooed on his rib cage in honor of his four younger siblings.
 He majored in marketing while at Maryland.
 He is the oldest of five children, with the others being brothers Ben and Cole.

 Steffen is a co-founder of VOYCENOW Foundation, a non-profit organization that brings athletes and fans together to help Black communities in America and fight for equality.